HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

-Pydantic facilitates the achievement of all schema desiderata we have outlined so far.
+Pydantic facilitates the achievement of the schema desiderata we have outlined so far.

 || Desiderata| Using Pydantic |
 |---------|----------|----------|